-Cocoa is in chocolate, for sure, but it's not the only component.
+Cocoa is in chocolate, but it's not the only ingredient.
 If we look at the label of a random chocolate we'll find:

 What are Cocoa Flavanols?

 Flavonoids are polyphenolic compounds found naturally in different plants sources.
-They show antioxidant functions, fighting free radicals in our metabolism and improving our cel'sl activity (study)
+They show antioxidant functions, fighting free radicals in our metabolism and improving our cell's activity (study)

-Products with high content in catechins has been found to be antioxidative, antihypertensive, anti-inflammatory, antiproliferative, antithrombogenic, and anti-hyperlipidemic (study).
-However, catechins are not the only compounds in these products, and some of the benefts may be associated to different compounds.
+Products with high content in catechins are antioxidative, antihypertensive, anti-inflammatory, antiproliferative, antithrombogenic, and anti-hyperlipidemic (study).

-This flavanol is an isomer derived from catechin, showing a similar structure but with a slight variation in the 3-D distribution and location of functional groups (study).
+Epicatechin is an isomer derived from catechin.
+It shows a similar structure but with a slight variation in the 3-D distribution and location of functional groups (study).

-Procyanidins are the major compounds responsible of the bitterness of cocoa.
-They are captured by salvary proteins forming a complex and exerting that bitter taste (study).
+Procyanidins are responsible of the bitterness of cocoa.
+They are captured by salvary proteins forming a complex and giving the bitter taste (study).

 Procyanidins are oligomeric compounds formed by catequin and epicatequin.
-They have shown to be antioxidants, dealing with free radicals in our organism (study).
-It has also been shown to serve as prebiotic to improve composition and metabolic activity of the gut microbiota (study)
+They are antioxidants, dealing with free radicals in our organism (study).

 Health Benefits of Cocoa Flavanols

-Procyanidin plays a role in platelete aggregation and accumulation (study), modulating platelet activation and function.
+Procyanidin modulate platelete aggregation and accumulation (study).
 In this study, subjects that followed an intake of a high-cocoa beverage showed a reduction in platelet function and activation (study).

 Cocoa Flavanols reduce the risk of cardiovascular events

 Near 500 million persons per year suffered from cardiovascular events in 2019 (source).
-Substances improving cardiovasular markers are of high interest.
-And again, here we have our friends cocoa flavanols.
-While evidence around antiinflammatory effects is still premature, we have a sh*t ton of systematic reviews and strong evidence supporting the benefits of cocoa flavanols on cardiovascular events.
+There is a strong evidence support the benefits of cocoa flavanols improving cardiovascular health

-Cocoa flavanols reduce the risk of cardiovascular disease is by improving blood lipid profile, endothelial dysfunction, blood pressure, and vascular stiffness (study).
-Therefore, cocoa flavanols have been shown to reduce risk of stroke, myocardial infraction and other cardiovascular events (study)(study)(study)
+Cocoa flavanols reduce the risk of cardiovascular disease by improving blood lipid profile, endothelial dysfunction, blood pressure, and vascular stiffness (study).

 Cocoa Flavanols improve Obesity and Metabolic disorders